Martin Lawrence: Arrests, lawsuits and health problems

 In July 1995, while on the set filming A Thin Line Between Love and Hate, Lawrence lashed out in a violent rage and was then hospitalized at Cedars-Sinai Medical Center.

 On May 8, 1996, he became increasingly erratic and was arrested after he brandished a pistol in the middle of an intersection on Ventura Boulevard in Los Angeles, screaming, "They're trying to kill me!"
 He was again hospitalized, with his public-relations agent citing exhaustion and dehydration as the reasons for this episode.
 On July 29, 1996, he tried to take a gun on a flight and received two years probation and a fine.

-In January 1997, Lawrence's Martin co-star Tisha Campbell-Martin filed a lawsuit against him, alleging sexual harassment and abuse both on and off set.
-By April 1997, Campbell had settled the lawsuit, and returned to appear in the last two episodes of the series.
 In March 1997, Lawrence was arrested after punching a man in a Hollywood nightclub.

-During August 1999, Lawrence slipped into a three-day coma after collapsing from heat exhaustion while jogging in 100 F heat in preparation for Big Momma's House while wearing heavy clothing and a "plastic suit"."Martin Lawrence on Conan" (2014) He recovered in the hospital after entering a near fatal coma due to a body temperature of 107 F, his breathing assisted by a ventilator.
+In August 1999, Lawrence slipped into a three-day coma after collapsing from heat exhaustion while jogging in 100 F heat in preparation for Big Momma's House while wearing heavy clothing and a "plastic suit"."Martin Lawrence on Conan" (2014) He recovered in the hospital after entering a near fatal coma due to a body temperature of 107 F, his breathing assisted by a ventilator.